 Historically, the Company used an incurred loss model to calculate its allowance for doubtful accounts.
-Upon the adoption of Accounting Standards Update ("ASU") No. 2016-13, "Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses of Financial Instruments" on January 1, 2020, the Company shifted to a current expected credit loss model.
-Accounts receivable and allowance for doubtful accounts are discussed in Note 5.
+Upon the adoption of ASU No. 2016-13 on January 1, 2020, the Company shifted to a current expected credit loss model.
+Accounts receivable and allowance for doubtful accounts are discussed in Note 6.